PDistasi/SQL-challenge/README.md

 ![QuickDBD-Free Diagram](https://user-images.githubusercontent.com/112498067/204040303-60fc0667-7598-43c5-bf75-f5126404ca57.png)

-I then exported the data to SQLAlchemy and imported the .csv data files.
+I then exported the code to SQLAlchemy and imported the .csv data files.

 I then performed queries per the instructions and returned the correct results.
 Here are the results: